 For more information on the KL2 Program's research component, review the research requirements.

-The KL2 Program's didactic component also presents you with an opportunity to obtain a postdoctoral master's degree or certificate in clinical and translational science.
+Didactic opportunities include a postdoctoral master's degree or certificate in clinical and translational science.

 Read more about the Postdoctoral Master's Degree Program and Postdoctoral Certificate Program.